Greater Rochester International Airport: Airport events at-large

 Southwest Airlines replaced AirTran's service at the airport after its acquisition by the airline in 2013.

 In 2014, New York State Police established a base for its aviation unit at the Monroe County Regional Traffic Operations Center on airport property, already a station for that agency.
 At least two helicopters, previously based out of Batavia and Syracuse, were moved to consolidate operations and reduce costs.
 This unit services Western and Central New York, including Buffalo, Rochester and Syracuse.

 Allegiant Air started limited service out of Rochester, with flights to Orlando-Sanford that same year.

 The Clock of Nations, previously at Midtown Plaza prior to 2007, was restored and moved to the airport Food Court in 2009.
 Planned to stay temporarily — until the clock's intended permanent home at the new Golisano Children's Hospital building was completed in 2014 — the hospital early in the design process opted to decline housing it, allotting the airport as an indefinite residence.
 It remained on display until 2017, before being disassembled and placed into storage before renovations started.
 The Clock of Nations will not be placed back in the terminal, as it can no longer occupy its previous location because of changes to the terminal layout.
-As of 2020, Monroe County has no plans for the clock's future home, which currently remains in storage.
+The clock was removed from storage in 2024 and renovated.
+On May 6, 2025 it was unveiled in its new location in Tower 280 (the former Midtown Tower).
+Its new location is approximately 80 feet from its original location.
+Restored to working condition, it can be viewed by the public from 7am-7pm daily.

 In October 2018, Air Canada ended its service to Rochester from Toronto, leaving the airport without any international flights.

 In May 2021, Frontier Airlines started new service to Orlando from Rochester.